alik604/bioMedical-imaging/MNIST_Brain/README.md

 I really wanted to get this working, I wanted to achieve at least 25% accuracy.
 Unfortunately I have not scene any team or paper achieve more then about 12.5% accuracy.
 I'm not sure if its even possible to do better.

 * I did learn a lot about Digital signal processing and EEG data.
-I one attempt, as I recall, I only keep 52hz & 55hz data.
+I on one attempt, as I recall, keep only 52hz & 55hz data.
+Keeping all data was probably a mistake.
 * I also learned how to make a Bidirectional CuDNNLSTM

 I opened a few issues asking for help & clarification, in a few repositories.
 Unfortunately no one responded.
 I think it is now time to call it quits.